oanguenot/webrtcmetrics/README.md

 If you don't want to capture the first curve of statistics but something much more linear, you can specify a delay before receiving the metrics.
 By default, the stats are captured immediately.
 But depending on your needs, use the parameter `startAfter` to delay the capture.

-Stats can't be captured during a period only.
-In that case, set a value to the parameter `stopAfter` to stop receiving reports after that duration given in ms. If you want to capture as long as the call is running, set the value to `-1`.
-In that case, you will have to call manually the method `stop()`.
+Stats can be captured during a defined period or time.
+To do that, set a value to the parameter `stopAfter` to stop receiving reports after that duration given in ms. If you want to capture statistics as long as the call is running, omit that parameter of set the value to `-1`.
+In that case, you will have to call manually the method `stop()` of the probe to stop the collector.

-The first set of statistics collected is called the **reference report**.
-It is not be reported as the others (can't be received in the `onreport` event) but is used for computing statistics of the next one (for example delta_packets_received).
+The first set of statistics collected (first report) is called the **reference report**.
+It is not been reported as the others (can't be received in the `onreport` event) but is used for computing statistics of the next ones (for example delta_packets_received).

 _Note:_ The `report` and `ticket` parameters received from the events are JSON objects.
 See below for the content.

+### Dealing with multiple streams in a probe

+A `RTCPeerConnection` can transport more than one audio and video streams (`MediaStreamTrack`).
+Statistics will be collected per type of stream (audio or video) and per direction (inbound or outbound).

+Each report the statistics of all streams.
+Same for the ticket.

 ### Creating multiples probes

 When connecting to a conference server such as an **SFU**, you can receive multiple `RTCPeerConnection` objects.
-You can collect statistics from each by creating as many as probes as needed.
+You can collect statistics from each by creating as many probes as needed.
 One for each `RTCPeerConnection`.

-As the parameter **refreshEvery**, **startsAfter** and **stopAfter** are common to all probes created, the statistics of all probes are collected one after the other, as soon as possible in order to be able to compare.
+As the parameter **refreshEvery**, **startAfter** and **stopAfter** are common to all probes created, the statistics of all probes are collected one after the other, as soon as possible in order to be able to compare.
 To avoid any mistake, each probe has its own `timestamp` when the stats have been collected.

 ### Collecting stats from all probes